hapax/hapax.github.io/assets/teaching.md

 |\sin^{-1}(x) - \sin^{-1}(y)| \geq |x-y|.
 $$

 This is not a palette-swapped shrub, but a nontrivial propety of the function!

 #### 2.2.
 A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>

-As fun as this theorem is to prove, it's even more fun to break.
+As fun as the MVT is to prove, it's even more fun to break.
 If the students draw a sharp kink in the curve, they should see that the theorem fails:

 <figure>